This lesson will introduce you to the concept of Internet and Web Security.

 - Do most of your Internet chores at home with a firewall active on your computer.

 - If you need to use a Public WiFi, be sure to login to your email before.
+In this manner you do not have to enter usernames or passwords in a public WiFi.

 - Be sure that you have the correct SSID, that is, the correct name of the Public WiFi name.
 This means that if you go to Starbuck, as the store what is the name of the WiFi network.
 The SSID is the name of the WiFi network.